massclown/HalfSwordModInstaller/README.md

 # How to use it

-## Download the fresh installer here at https://github.com/massclown/HalfSwordModInstaller/releases/latest/download
+## Download the fresh installer here at https://github.com/massclown/HalfSwordModInstaller/releases/latest/download/HalfSwordModInstaller.exe

 ## Simple mode
 When the game is not running, start the installer, and press the big button and wait.
-Don't press the chair.
+Don't press the stool.

 ![Alt text](images/ui_basic.png?raw=true "Screenshot of installer in simple mode")